-With only a few years till retirement, a bear market might derail your ambitions to leave the working on schedule.
-Therefore, retirement portfolios should predominantly consist of high-quality, dividend-paying equities and investment-grade bonds to provide cautious growth and income.
+With only a few years till retirement, a bear market might derail your ambitions to leave working on schedule.
+Therefore, retirement portfolios should predominantly consist of high-quality, dividend-paying equities and investment-grade bonds to provide continuous growth and income.

 It may be tempting to increase your portfolio risk to get above-average returns if you’re behind on your finances.
 Unfortunately, investors who pursue a high-risk strategy may exacerbate the problem by committing to riskier assets at the wrong moment.
 While this method can work on occasion, it frequently produces mixed outcomes.